Jules Verne: Later years

 Though raised as a Roman Catholic, Verne gravitated towards deism.

 Some scholars believe his novels reflect a deist philosophy, as they often involve the notion of God or divine providence but rarely mention the concept of Christ.

 On 9 March 1886, as Verne returned home, his twenty-six-year-old nephew, Gaston, shot at him twice with a pistol.
 The first bullet missed, but the second one entered Verne's left leg, giving him a permanent limp that could not be overcome.
-This incident was hushed up in the media, but Gaston spent the rest of his life in a mental asylum.
+This incident was not publicised in the media, but Gaston spent the rest of his life in a mental asylum.

 After the deaths of both his mother and Hetzel (who died in 1886), Jules Verne began publishing darker works.
 In 1888 he entered politics and was elected town councillor of Amiens, where he championed several improvements and served for fifteen years.

 Verne was made a knight of France's Legion of Honour on 9 April 1870, and subsequently promoted in Legion of Honour rank to Officer on 19 July 1892.

 Death and posthumous publications

 On 24 March 1905, while ill with chronic diabetes and complications from a stroke which paralyzed his right side, Verne died at his home in Amiens, 44 Boulevard Longueville (now Boulevard Jules-Verne).
 His son, Michel Verne, oversaw the publication of the novels Invasion of the Sea and The Lighthouse at the End of the World after Jules's death.
 The Voyages extraordinaires series continued for several years afterwards at the same rate of two volumes a year.
 It was later discovered that Michel Verne had made extensive changes in these stories, and the original versions were eventually published at the end of the 20th century by the Jules Verne Society (Société Jules Verne).
 In 1919, Michel Verne published The Barsac Mission (L'Étonnante Aventure de la Mission Barsac), whose original drafts contained references to Esperanto, a language that his father had been very interested in.
 In 1989, Verne's great-grandson discovered his ancestor's as-yet-unpublished novel Paris in the Twentieth Century, which was subsequently published in 1994.